rapidojs/rapido/README.md

   </a>
 </div>

+Rapido is an oppinionative collection of libraries built on top of [Expo](https://expo.io).
+Rapido helps solve some common problems in Expo apps across all platforms such as Navigation, Device Storage, Component Library, etc making it fast to develop Expo apps.
+Some of the benefits of using Rapido to build Expo apps are:

-**🚀 Fast**: A powerful toolset that runs on top of [Expo](https://expo.io) making it fast and easy to launch and build Expo apps.
+**🚀 Fast**: Rapido makes it fast to spin up and start developing features right away.
+No tedious boilerplate.

-**👌 Convenient**: Stay up to date with the latest tools and libraries (Expo, React, ESLint, etc) with minimal effort.
+**👌 Convenient**: Rapido makes it east to stay up to date with package versions (Expo, React, ESLint, etc).

-**🔓 Flexible**: No lock in.
-Use as much or as little of the Rapido toolset to serve your needs and eject at any time.
+**🔓 Flexible**: Rapido is broken up into multiple packages that are all optional and ejectable so you are never locked in.

 <p align="right"><em>See more on <a href="https://rapidojs.dev">rapidojs.dev</a></em></p>